KnightNine/ManorDB/README.md

   <li>Editable "on Mouse Hover" Column Descriptions + text editor for text cells</li>
   <li>Key Shortcuts</li>
   <li>Image Columns</li>
+  <li>File Directory Primary Key List Table Type (a table that refrences a file directory and generates a table with the file names as row data for a Primary Key column.)</li>
   <li>Undo/Redo</li>
   <li>an option to expand all rows so that text is readable</li>
   <li> Normalized Numeric Column (all values are restricted to total 1 across all rows in the same table/sub-table)</li>